cowzendux/descriptiveDataset/README.md

 * "datasetLabels" is an optional argument that identifies a list of strings identifying values that would be applied to the dataset.
 This can be useful if you are appending the results from multiple analyses to the same dataset.

 ## Example 1
+**descriptiveDataset(variableList = ["descriptiveDataset(variableList = ["CTHeadSt", "CTPubSch"],
+statList = ["MEAN", "STDDEV"],
+splitvar = "e_site",
-**descriptiveDataset(["descriptiveDataset(["CTHeadSt", "CTPubSch"], ["MEAN", "STDDEV"], e_site, ["Alaska", "1999"])**
+datasetLabels = ["Alaska", "1999"])**
 * This command would produce a data set with the mean and standard deviations of the variables CTHeadST and CTPubSch for each of the levels of the e_site variable.
-There would be one line in the data set for each level of e_site.
-Each of these lines would have two label variables, the first of which would have the value of "Alaska" and the second of which would be "1999".
+* There would be one line in the data set for each level of e_site.
+* Each of these lines would have two label variables, the first of which would have the value of "Alaska" and the second of which would be "1999".
 If issued a second descriptiveDataset command, you might add additional rows to the dataset to represent other states and years.

 ## EXAMPLE 2:
+**descriptiveDataset(["descriptiveDataset(variableList = ["CTHeadSt"],
-**descriptiveDataset(["descriptiveDataset(["CTHeadSt"], ["MEAN", "STDDEV"])**
+statList = ["MEAN", "STDDEV"])**
 * This command would produce a data set containing the overall mean and standard deviation of the CTHeadSt variable.
 There would only be a single line in the data set.